aws-observability/aws-otel-test-framework/README.md

 two files you need to focus on, [go module to add your component](https://github.com/aws-observability/aws-otel-collector/blob/main/go.mod) and [enable your component](https://github.com/aws-observability/aws-otel-collector/blob/main/pkg/defaultcomponents/defaults.go).

-### 1.2 Add a e2etest case for your new component.
+### 1.2 Add a e2etest case in the testing framework repo and "link it" to your pr.

-Everytime you submit a PR to [AWS Otel Collector](https://github.com/aws-observability/aws-otel-collector), a workflow will be triggered to run e2etest. all the test cases are defined under [the testcase directory](https://github.com/aws-observability/aws-otel-collector/tree/main/e2etest/testcases), and each sub folder will be treated as a test case.
+all the test cases are defined under [the testcase directory](https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/terraform/testcases), and each sub folder will be treated as a test case.

-You will need to create a sub folder under [the testcase directory](https://github.com/aws-observability/aws-otel-collector/tree/main/e2etest/testcases), and place your configuration into it.
+You will need to create a sub folder under [the testcase directory](https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/terraform/testcases), and place your configuration into it.
 Typically, you will need to place files as following(please use the same filename as below):

-1. `otconfig.yaml`: which contain the new component, will be used as the config in the e2etest.
+1. `otconfig.tpl`: which contain the new component, will be used as the config in the e2etest.
-2. [optional] `testing-suite.tfvar`: by using this file, you can override the default configuration in the testing framework.
+2. [optional] `parameters.tfvars`: by using this file, you can override the default configuration in the testing framework.
 [The parameters you can override](terraform/README.md).
 3. [optional] `supported_platforms`: if this file is NOT presented, it means this test case will be running in all the platforms (EC2, ECS, EKS).
 If this file is presented, only the platform defined inside will be applied to the test case.
 [For example](https://github.com/aws-observability/aws-otel-collector/blob/main/e2etest/testcases/ecsmetrics/supported_platforms).
-4. more options will be added.
+4. [optional] `docker_compose.tpl`, which is used to launch sample app container in ec2 test.
+5. [optional] `ecs_taskdef.tpl`, which is used to launch ecs task in ecs test.
+6. [optional] `eks_pod_config.tpl`, which is used to launch eks pod in eks test.

+all the default files can be found [here] (https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/terraform/templates/defaults)

+### 1.3 Link your testcase into [AWS Otel Collector] (https://github.com/aws-observability/aws-otel-collector)

 If you find the current test case option can not fulfill your testing requirement, feel free to open an issue here so we can discuss together.

-## 2. Oops, my test case is failed! can I reproduce it on my own?
+## 2. Run and debug your testcase

 Yes, you can definitely run the testcase on your local.
 Follow the below guide to set up testing framework on your local.